 Snickers is the world's top-selling candy bar, and a key pillar of the Mars confectionery portfolio.
 According to research from Euromonitor, it overtook stablemate M&Ms as the world's best-selling confectionery product in 2012.
-Global retail sales are estimated at around $3.7bn, almost half of that from the US, where it is the #1 impulse snack bar, and among the top five take-home brands.
+Global retail sales are now around $4bn, almost half of that from the US, where it is the #1 impulse snack bar, and among the top five take-home brands.
 The product comes in several sizes, as well as in the form of ice cream bars and cones, and scoop ice cream.
 In a global confectionery industry that faces considerable challenges from consumer concerns over healthly eating, Snickers has enjoyed some degree of stability as a result of an enormously successful and adaptable marketing campaign.
 Agency BBDO first struck upon the "You're Not You When You're Hungry" concept in the US in 2010, and has gradually rolled it out globally.
 In its first year, the campaign was reported to have increased global sales of Snickers by almost 16% and increased share in 56 of the 58 markets in which it ran.
 In one of its most complex and inventive executions, BBDO negotiated a partnership in Australia between Snickers and retailer 7-Eleven, tied to social media.
 The "Hungerithm" campaign monitored the mood of Australian social media users by analysing thousands of post a minute.
 On the basis that "you're not you when you're hungry", the price of Snickers at 7-Eleven outlets was automatically reduced the angrier the internet became.
 That campaign won a multitude of awards at ad festivals in 2017.
 The Snickers bar was first introduced in the US in 1930, a follow-up to company founder Franklin Mars' successful Milky Way, launched seven years earlier.
 He named the product after his favourite horse.
 Following Frank Mars' death, his estranged son Forrest, who had already built a substantial business of his own in Europe, seized control of the US company, and began introducing its products into foreign markets for the first time.
-The Snickers bar was launched in the UK in 1968, but under the name Marathon, supposedly to avoid any embarrassment caused by its similarity to the word "knickers".
+The Snickers bar was originally launched in the UK in 1968 under the name Marathon (supposedly to avoid any embarrassment caused by its similarity to the word "knickers").
 The Marathon name was finally dropped in 1990.
 Dale Green is global brand director for Snickers.
-Josh Olken is brand director, North America.
+Greg Kent is regional brand director for Europe.

 Which agencies handle advertising for Snickers?
 Find out more from the Account Assignments database.